 And, it is your brand that will help develop a reputation, by making marketing efforts.

 Dropbox is one of the most famous personal cloud storage companies, having 300 million users.
 The irony is that when Dropbox was not made available for public use when it began.

 What ignited their growth was a marketing strategy that helped them become a brand.

 Dropbox added a “Get free space button” on their main web page, along with an offer.

-According to the offer, if a friend uses invitation of an existing Dropbox user to sign up for a Dropbox account, then that user would be rewarded a bonus of 500 megabytes of free space.
+According to the offer, if a friend uses an existing Dropbox user’s invitation to sign up for a Dropbox account, then that user would be rewarded a bonus of up to 32GB of free space.

 This helped in increasing the sign-ups to as much as 60%.